Site Network: Home | Links | Login |

 "There was definitely something there,"

-then there is this from the Louth leader.
+Then there is this from the Louth leader newspaper.

 I'm sorry, but it strikes me as quite strange that people can’t tell the difference between fireworks and something extremely unusual in the sky.

-Let us weigh-up the evidence as it stands thus far.
+Let us weigh-up the evidence as it stands.

-2. There is the RAF witnesss' report (from a man of 12 years military training), who also spoke of observing something most extraordinary in the skies around those parts, weeks aftwards.
+2. There is the RAF witnesss' report (from a man of 12 years military training), who also spoke of observing something most extraordinary in the skies around those parts, just a couple of weeks after the incident.
 "I have never seen anything like this before in my life.
 I am used to seeing aircraft, (both military and civil), above Lincolnshire and can assure you that this was not aircraft." he said.

-3. The various eyewitness testimonies to strange lights in the sky before and during the time of the crash. (as above).
+3. We have the various eyewitness testimonies to strange lights in the sky before and during the time of the crash. (see above).

-4. The vast array of often 'silly' excuses that Ecotricity, (which operates the site), have put out to explain the extensive damage to the turbine blades...everything from metal fatigue to a block of frozen urine falling from a plane's toilet.
+4. Then we can recall the vast array of often 'silly' excuses that Ecotricity, (which operates the site), have put out to explain the extensive damage to the turbine blades... everything from metal fatigue to a block of frozen urine falling from a plane's toilet.

-6. Also, how BEAMS had at least 17 ufo reports sent in to us on the run-up to this event, (and remember, we are just one cog in a mighty big ufo reporting machine), so how many other reports relating to the Conisholme happening were submitted to the Police, MoD, newspapers and various other agencies up and down the country?
+7. Then, to top it all, BEAMS had at least 17 UFO reports sent in to us on the run-up to this event; and it is wondered how many other reports relating to the Conisholme happening were submitted to the Police, MoD, newspapers and various other agencies up and down the country, which we will never get to hear about?